Chile Pepper Pasta Recipes

 One of the most common and popular of chile peppers, these are staples in Mexican cooking and Mexican-inspired pasta dishes—though they are delicious in almost any pasta dish.

-Try in: Barilla® Shrimp Fra Diavolo with Penne, using freshly minced in place of the chili pepper flakes.
+Try in: Barilla® Penne Shrimp Fra Diavolo, using freshly minced in place of the chili pepper flakes.

 When jalapeños are smoked, they become chipotle peppers.
 They are typically sold canned in a potent and smoky adobo sauce.

 Try in: Barilla® Angel Hair with Mussels in Chipotle Sauce, using as directed.

 Dark in color and mild in flavor, poblano peppers are an easy way to add subtle spice to almost any dish.

 Try in: Barilla® Elbows Macaroni & Cheese in a Slow Cooker, using in place of the cayenne.